Hurricane Nate Makes Second Landfall Near Biloxi

-Nate made its second U.S. landfall early Sunday as a Category 1 hurricane near the Mississippi city of Biloxi, according to the National Hurricane Center.
-It’s the first hurricane to make landfall in Mississippi since Hurricane Katrina in 2005.
+Hurricane Nate made its second U.S. landfall early Sunday as a Category 1 storm near the Mississippi city of Biloxi, according to the National Hurricane Center.
+It’s the first hurricane to make landfall in Mississippi since Katrina in 2005.

 Footage out of Biloxi showed extremely gusty conditions and inundated streets and buildings as Nate, packing maximum sustained winds of 85 miles per hour, came ashore.

-Note: This article has been updated to reflect Nate weakening to tropical storm status.